 You will then journey to the Þórsádalur valley, here you will see Hjálparfoss waterfall.
-This twin cascade is the result of two streams from the Fossá river merging in the basin of the waterfall.
+This twin cascade results from two streams from the Fossá river merging in the basin of the waterfall.
 Hjálparfoss sits in a lava field north of the Hekla stratovolcano.

 You will then travel to two beautiful lakes; the first is Ljótipollur.
-This is a crater lake made of rock that is a vibrant red colour, contrasted perfectly with the azure blue of its water.
-The second lake is Frostaðavatn.
-This lake is large and provides the opportunity for some incredible pictures.
+This is a crater lake made of rock that is a vibrant red color, contrasted perfectly with the azure blue of its water.
+The second lake is Frostaðavatn, which provides the opportunity for some incredible pictures.
 It is a popular subject for photographers from around the world.

 You will have the chance to hike up one of the area’s many trails before you take a relaxing dip in a natural hot pool.

 Before you head back to Reykjavík, you will stop at Þjófafoss waterfall in the Dómadalur valley.
-The comfortable super jeep you travel in is one of the only vehicles with the capability of reaching this destination.
+The comfortable super jeep you travel in is one of the only vehicles capable of reaching this destination.
 You will also visit one of Iceland’s most active volcanoes, Hekla.

 You will then travel back to Reykjavík in both comfort and style.

 You will start by once again heading south along the gorgeous Icelandic coastline.
 You will make a stop again at the spectacular Seljalandsfoss; this is a great chance to get some more pictures of this natural beauty if you didn’t get enough earlier.
 You will also visit a lesser-known waterfall, Gljúfrabúi.
-Visitors often miss this cascade because it’s partially hidden by towering cliffs, so a stop here means you will be taking advantage of a well-kept secret.
+Visitors often miss this cascade because towering cliffs partially hide it, so a stop here means you will be taking advantage of a well-kept secret.

 You will then make your way through incredible untouched landscapes and river crossings into the valley of Þórsmörk.
 Mountains and glaciers will dominate your view.
 You will take a hike up the Valahnúkur mountain to be greeted by even more breathtaking views.

-You will be picked up in a minibus from your accommodation in Reykjavík; then you will go west.
-As you head towards your destination, you will have the chance to get a closer look that the mountain that overlooks the world’s most northern capital, mt Esja.
-On your journey, you will also see the remnants of an abandoned naval base from WWII that was once occupied by the British.
+You will be picked up in a minibus from your accommodation in Reykjaví.
+Then, you will go west.
+As you head towards your destination, you will have the chance to get a closer look at the mountain that overlooks the world’s most northern capital, mt Esja.
+You will also see the remnants of an abandoned naval base from WWII that the British once occupied on your journey.

-Your next landmark will be Borgarfjörður, the site where over a thousand years ago Vikings settled after leaving Norway.
+Your next landmark will be Borgarfjörður, where Vikings settled over a thousand years ago after leaving Norway.
 You will stop in the Reykholtsdalur valley, which is a geothermal hot spot.
-Europe’s most powerful hot spring, Deildartunguhver is situated here.
-Next, you will experience a bit of history as you head to the village of Reykholt where, in the middle ages, Icelandic poet, lawspeaker and historian Snorri Sturluson lived.
+Europe’s most powerful hot spring, Deildartunguhver, is situated here.
+Next, you will experience a bit of history as you head to the village of Reykholt, where, in the middle ages, Icelandic poet, law speaker, and historian Snorri Sturluson lived.

 Not far from Reykholt are two waterfalls, Hraunfossar and Barnafoss.
 Each of these falls is entirely different, Hraunfossar trickles down a broad cliff face, and Barnafoss is a rapid waterfall creating gushing torrents of water.